 This Compact EXP 12 is even comfortable with spring skiing loads too!
 No matter your adventure, this model has what it takes in terms of storage.

 Once you've decided small, medium, or large, you can fine tune that generalized decision with narrowing down how you want your storage space organized.
-Do you prefer one or two simple compartments to stuff your gear into or are you someone who likes a lot of individual compartments where your gear and food can be super organized?
-Beyond the number of pockets and compartments, you may want to also consider things like how specialized the pack is for your use.
-Things like bike pump keeper loops like we found in the majority of our larger capacity packs like the Osprey Raptor 10
+Do you prefer one or two simple compartments to stuff your gear into or are you someone who likes a lot of individual compartments where your equipment and food can be super organized?
+Beyond the number of pockets and compartments, you may also want to consider things like how specialized the pack is for your use.
+Things like bike pump keeper loops like we found in the majority of our more significant capacity packs like the Osprey Raptor 10

 , Osprey Syncro 10